theseniordads/monomental/DOCS/README.md

 *"Is this **really** just a couple of uncompressed PI3 files `incbin`'d into the code?!?!"* we thought, so we put that to the test by saving off one of the blocks using the same method in MONST2 we used to save the packed PI3s, then we loaded the result into Degas Elite, and it worked!
 It was a PI3 file after all!
 The reason why packing the program still made a large difference to the size was that there were still 3 uncomprossed PI3s in the binary.

-As to *why* we used uncompressed PI3 files for the animations, well, we probably last looked at the source code the night before it's release in April 1998, but we can guess that it's something to with the fact that the demo is in hi-res mono, and the sort of tools that you would use to create animation bitmaps only cater to colour displays, particularly lo-res.
+As to *why* we used uncompressed PI3 files for the animations, well, we probably last looked at the original source code the night before it's release in April 1998, but we can guess that it's something to with the fact that the demo is in hi-res mono, and the sort of tools that you would use to create animation bitmaps only cater to colour displays, particularly lo-res.

 A more pertinant question might be: why were PI3 files *uncompressed*?
 Why didn't we do the compressing trick we did with all the other pictures, and uncompress on the fly to a scratch screen memory bloc, and copy the animations onto the screen from there?
 Well, your guess is as good as ours!
 Maybe we left them uncompressed as we could access them directly *in situ*, and the "Credits" screen would require *two* scratch screens, raising memory concerns.
 Maybe we were worried that we wouldn't have enough processor time to unpack the screens to memory.
 Or maybe we were running out of time, and just went with the quick and dirty route!